Purple-Services/app-service/README.md

 **In order to use lein with this environment, you will need to use the lein-environ plug.
 Add [lein-environ "1.0.0"] to your {:user {:plugins }} entry of your ~/.lein/profiles.clj file**

 **Note**: The value of :db-host is the database host used for development.
 If you have MySQL configured on your machine, you can use the value "localhost" with a :db-password that you set.
-Otherwise,  you can use the AWS values to access the remote development server.
-However, you will eventually need to setup a local MySQL server in order to run tests that access the database.
+Otherwise, you can use the AWS valueshost and pwd values to access the remote development server.
+You will eventually need to setup a local MySQL server in order to run tests that access the database.
 See "Using a local MySQL Database for Development" below about how to configure this.

-This stub will give you access to a test database.
-If you use this stub in config.clj, you will not affect the main site when developing locally.

 ### Request addition of your IP address to RDS